-There are both ferries and large boats from various towns on the Island of Elba that take you on daily trips to the other islands of the Tuscan Archipelago.
-Since all seven of the Mediterranean jewels are very near one another, it doesn't take long to get to Pianosa, Giglio, Capraia, and, although here there are some restrictions in force, also to Montecristo.
-On the Island of Elba you can also hire a boat- with or without a skipper - and go sailing along the Mediterranean.
+There are motor boats from the various towns on the Island of Elba that go on daily excursions to the other islands of the Tuscan Archipelago.
+Since all seven of the Mediterranean jewels are very near one another, it doesn't take long to get to Pianosa, Giglio, Capraia; here, as with Montecristo, there are some restrictions in force.
+On the Island of Elba you can also hire a boat- with or without a skipper - and go sailing along the Mediterranean Sea.
 Since the spring of 2016, from the port of Livorno, you have also been allowed to go to the Island of Gorgona

 During the summer months, a crossing of one hour and 45 minutes with the Aquavision shipping company from Portoferraio or from Marciana Marina takes you to rugged Capraia .